osrf/gazebo_tutorials/drcsim_robotiq_hand/tutorial.md

 rostopic pub --once right_hand/command atlas_msgs/SModelRobotOutput {1,0,1,0,0,0,255,255,0,155,0,0,255,0,0,0,0,0}
 ~~~

-You should see how the different state fields change according to the target position specified,
+You should see how the different state registers change according to the target position specified,
-the current finger position, velocities, etc. Check out the Section 4.5 of the
+the current finger position, velocities, etc. Check out Section 4.5 of the
-[instruction manual](robotiq.com/media/3-FINGER-140613.pdf) for a detailed description
+[instruction manual](http://robotiq.com/media/3-FINGER-140613.pdf) for a detailed description
 of the state registers.

 # Visualizing the gripper in rviz